 - Software Time Travelling – a look at the legacy software and programming languages that run our modern systems, and the process of re-engineering it.

-I don’t do much in the way of pure research anymore.
-My research interests include programming languages, computer science pedagogy, recursion, digital photography, and historical aspects of usable objects.
-I don’t like doing esoteric research anymore – far too few people are interested in this stuff, and technology moves far too quickly to warrant most of the work.
-I also prefer applied research that produces tangible results, and funding bodies prefer “theoretical” type research.
+I don’t do much in the way of pure research anymore., and certainly no theoretical research.
+My research interests now mostly have to do with both analog and digital photography, and computer science pedagogy.
+I don’t like doing esoteric research – far too few people are interested in this stuff, and technology moves far too quickly to warrant most of the work.
+I also prefer applied scholarly work that produces tangible results, and funding bodies prefer “theoretical” type research.
 I’m not interested at all in this.

 mwirth [at] uoguelph [dot] ca